1. definition and interpretation

 “Insolvency Event” occurs if a Party: (a) becomes unable to pay its debts; (b) enters into liquidation (except for the purposes of a solvent amalgamation or reconstruction); (c) makes an arrangement with its creditors; (d) has a receiver, administrator or administrative receiver appointed over all or any of its assets; (e) ceases or threatens to cease trading or is dissolved; or (f) is subject to any procedure equivalent to any of the preceding matters in any other jurisdiction;

-“Licence” means the licence granted by Slerp to the Merchant pursuant to clause 4.
+“Licence” means the licence granted by Slerp to the Partner pursuant to clause 4.

-“Merchant” means the entity identified as the Merchant in the Terms of the Agreement.
+“Partner” means the entity identified as the Partner in the Order Form.

-“Order Acceptance” means a notification that the Merchant accepts an Order Request; such notification to include such information as is required by the Slerp Platform Documentation.
+“Order Acceptance” means a notification that the Partner accepts an Order Request; such notification to include such information as is required by the Slerp Platform Documentation.

-“Order Rejection” means a notification that the Merchant rejects an Order Request; such notification to include such information as is required by the Slerp Platform Documentation.
+“Order Rejection” means a notification that the Partner rejects an Order Request; such notification to include such information as is required by the Slerp Platform Documentation.

-“Order Request” means a request to purchase the Merchant’s products; such request to contain such information as is specified in the Slerp Platform Documentation.
+“Order Request” means a request to purchase the Partner’s products; such request to contain such information as is specified in the Slerp Platform Documentation.

-“Party” means each of Slerp and the Merchant, each a Party and together the Parties.
+“Party” means each of Slerp and the Partner, each a Party and together the Parties.

 “Personal Data” has the meaning set out in Schedule 2.
 (Handling of Request Personal Data).